1 day chart

 Buy Australian shares starting with HIL.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 Electronic Equipment, Instruments & Components

 What does Hills Limited (HIL) do and how does it make money?

 It started with the iconic Hills Hoist.
 Over the decades, Hills Limited became a supplier of technology solutions to the healthcare, security and IT industries in Australia and New Zealand.

 The company operates and earns revenue through two segments, Hills Health Solutions and Hills Distribution.

 Via Health Solutions, Hills designs, supplies and installs health technology solutions in hospitals and aged care facilities, in particular nurse call and patient engagement systems.
 Hills also carries out research and development activities.